How To: DIY Panic Room & Safe Room

 - Ventilation: Arguably, the most urgent concern is airflow.
 There is a finite amount of oxygen in any small space, especially a tightly sealed panic room.
 All the more so for spaces that have no ductwork, such as a closet.
 Consider adding a MERV-rated air filter with ductwork pulling in air from the outside.

-- Food Supply: If you expect to use the room long-term, such as during a natural disaster, you will want to stock shelf-stable food.
+- Food Supply: If you expect to use the room long-term, such as during a natural disaster or in a bomb shelter, you will want to stock shelf-stable food.
 Ensure a variety of foods containing carbohydrates, proteins, and healthy fats are available.
 Place in sealed containers to avoid damage from pests or water.

 - Plumbing Alternatives: if you expect to use the room long term, it pays to think about these concerns in advance of an emergency.
 Ample amounts of potable water, cleaning water, and sanitary systems are essential.